ProxyThinker: Test-Time Guidance through Small Visual Reasoners: Related Work

 \custompara{Decoding-time Algorithms for Language Model. } Decoding-time algorithms steer LLMs at inference without expensive retraining.
-Apart from the studies in the preliminaries, the contrastive decoding method~\cite{o2023contrastive} has been applied to maximize the differences between the likelihoods of expert and amateur models to improve reasoning.
-CAL~\cite{xiao2024seeing} and VCD~\cite{leng2024mitigating} extend this approach to multimodal settings by subtracting logits from original and perturbed images.
-DeRa~\cite{liu2024decoding} and MOD~\cite{shi2024decoding} approximate geometric mixtures of aligned and base models or linearly combine expert predictions across objectives.
+Contrastive decoding method~\citep{o2023contrastive} has been applied to maximize the differences between the likelihoods of expert and amateur models to improve reasoning.
+CAL~\citep{xiao2024seeing} and VCD~\citep{leng2024mitigating} extend this approach to multimodal settings by subtracting logits from original and perturbed images.
+DoLa~\citep{chuang2024dola} targets the pervasive issue of LLM hallucinations -- generating text not supported by factual knowledge.
+It obtains the next-token distribution by contrasting the later layers of the model against its earlier layers, essentially subtracting or down-weighting the contributions of lower-layer representations.
+DeRa~\citep{liu2024decoding} and MOD~\citep{shi2024decoding} approximate geometric mixtures of aligned and base models or linearly combine expert predictions across objectives.
 In the line of these decoding-time methods, \MODEL leverages the difference between last-token logits of a reward-aligned RFT expert and a non-RFT base model, eliciting the reasoning ability learned during RFT with no additional training.
-A similar training-free technique was proposed recently to improve visual reasoning through the lens of model merging~\cite{chen2025bring}.
+A similar training-free technique was proposed recently to improve visual reasoning through the lens of model merging~\citep{chen2025bring}.